automationhacks/automationhacks.github.io/_posts/2019-12-11-how-to-do-reverse-lookup-enum-constant-by-value-in-kotlin.md

 Now we can easily call this `fromValue` method on the enum constant and get the associated constant (Ln 18)

-And that&#8217;s it.
+And that's it.
 This has already made my code look much more concise and made it easier for me to use enums.
 Hopefully, you found this useful.

 Until next time.
 Happy coding.